I fill orders personally, not via an automated process. Therefore, there could be

 The built-in ability of locking cells

 to prevent unintentional overwriting of formulas is used in RF Cascade Workbook™.

 use, you will still find yourself accidently attempting to type into formula cells,

 and of course doing so invalidates calculated results.
-Probably the only time you will
+Probably the only time you

+as provided.
 Be sure to reapply Protection if you decide to Unprotect.
 See the RFCW

 Protecting & Unprotecting the Worksheet

 Use Excel's Protect Sheet and Unprotect Sheet commands to lock and unlock,

 When Protecting the worksheet, be sure to select ALL the check boxes in order

 Since the complete worksheet occupies

-nearly 900 rows, a convenient drop-down menu is provided to move up and down the page.
+nearly 900 rows, a convenient drop-down menu is provided to move up and down the

-so if you accidently overwrite the cells, navigation no longer works
+the menu, so if you accidently overwrite the cells, navigation no longer works

 (keep Protection turned on).